-|Freestone Capital Management||None||A percentage of AUM
+|Freestone Capital Management, LLC||None||Percentage of AUM

 |Columbia Pacific Wealth Management||$5 million||Percentage of AUM

 Other (administration fees)

 |Badgley Phelps Wealth Managers||$1 million||Percentage of AUM

-|McCutchen Group||None||A percentage of AUM
+|McCutchen Group LLC||None||Percentage of AUM

-|Merriman||Varies depending on strategy||A percentage of AUM
+|Merriman||Varies depending on strategy||Percentage of AUM

 Brighton Jones has had no disclosures over the past 10 years.
 All registered investment advisors must disclose in their Form ADV documents filed with the SEC any civil, criminal or regulatory actions against its firm, employees or affiliates that clients would consider material when evaluating the firm or its management team.

+Next on our list of the best financial advisors in Seattle is Freestone Capital Management.
 Gary Furukawa, a former executive at E.F.
 Hutton and Salomon Smith Barney, founded Freestone Capital Management in 1999.
 Furukawa currently serves as the firm’s chief investment officer and co-portfolio manager of its real estate funds.
 He and his wife, Della, own between 25% and 50% of the firm, and the firm’s employees own the rest.